BenPyton/ProceduralDungeon/Getting-Started/Door.md

 ## Door Component

 The easiest way is to add the `Door Component` to your actor.
-You can then sets it's `Door Type` asset, have a visualization of it's size, etc.
+You can then set its `Door Type` asset, have a visualization of its size, etc.

-Bind events from the `Door Component` to know when the door is opened/closed or locked/unlocked.
+You should bind events from the `Door Component` to know when the door is opened/closed or locked/unlocked.

 ![](../Images/DoorComponent.jpg)

-::: note
+:::note

 The legacy `Door` actor itself now implements the `Door Component`.
 If you have updated the plugin from v3.7, some variables and events may be marked as deprecated.